Clearing file cache using the Symfony cache:clear command¶

 dev environment you have access to the standard Symfony Web Debug Toolbar.
 It is extended with some eZ Platform-specific information:

-Logging in eZ Platform consists of two parts, several debug systems that integrates with symfony developer toolbar to give you detailed information about what is going on.
-And standard PSR-3 logger, as provided by Symfony using Monolog.
+Logging in eZ Platform consists of two parts.
+One are several debug systems that integrate with Symfony developer toolbar to give you detailed information about what is going on.
+The other is the standard PSR-3 logger, as provided by Symfony using Monolog.

 Debugging in dev environment¶

 For long-running scripts, see Executing long-running console commands.